Quit Spending Money on Plumbers! DIY Repair Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-The most common plumbing problems are leaky faucets, running toilets clogged drains, and low pressure water.
+The most frequently encountered plumbing problems include dripping faucets, running toilets, clogged drains, and low water pressure.

-There are a few important tools, such as an adjustable wrench, a plunger pipe wrench, Teflon tape and the screwdriver.
+You will need a few important tools, such as the plunger, an adjustable wrench pipe wrench Teflon tape and an screwdriver.

 Is DIY plumbing safe?